FatherWolf/keithsroofing/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+When building make sure to run `npm run build` so Create React App can read your `.env` file and embed the values in the production bundle.
+(Running `npm build` does **not** load `.env`.)
+The `build` script now uses a small wrapper that loads `dotenv` before invoking `react-scripts build`, guaranteeing your environment variables are available during the build.

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`